tsalik/kostas-tsalikis.com/content/posts/uploading_an_android_library_on_jcenter.md

 ## The maven repository

-In order for our library to be traceable and downloadable we need to upload it on a maven repository.
+For our library to be traceable and downloadable we need to upload it on a maven repository.
 A very good and thorough explanation of what a maven repository is and how it works can be found [here](https://blog.packagecloud.io/eng/2017/03/09/how-does-a-maven-repository-work/#what-is-a-maven-dependency).
 In a few words, a maven repository is a directory where all the library's executable files are stored and are available to download.
 The path of the directory is determined by the library's `.pom` file, which essentially gives the library its name as well and adds any transitive dependencies that it has.
 The `.pom` file for the `target-layout` library that serves as an example for this post is the following:

 ```xml